matwilso/matwilso.github.io/_posts/learned-sims.md

 ## Properties and uses

-Here is my list of various perspectives, properties, and uses that learned simulators suggest, for how they might raise the water line in robotics:
+Here is my list of various perspectives, properties, and uses that learned simulators suggest, for how they might raise the waterline in robotics:

 **Reusable tool.** Traditional simulators are fairly general tools.
 They can be reprogrammed for many tasks.
 They have nice structure that enables you to interface with them and visualize their results in interpretable formats.
 Rather than constructing ah-hoc world models for each environment or agent, a learned simulator would aim to be more reusable.